GaeaStorm/Food-Detector/dataset/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

 The dataset includes 3256 images.
-Ingredients are annotated in Multi-Class Classification format.
+Ingredients are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
 * Resize to 1400x1920 (Stretch)